regunakyle/vfio-vm-rotation-service/README.md

 ## Description

-A Python service boot the VFIO gaming VM after the idle VM is shut off, and vice versa.
+A Python service that boots the VFIO gaming VM after the idle VM is shut off, and vice versa.

+Note: This has been tested on a Fedora 40 system only, use at your own risk!

 ## Prerequisites

 - systemd, libvirt (+QEMU/KVM), a VFIO gaming VM and a idle VM
 - Python 3.11 or up
-- `libvirt-python` (You should install this with your distro's package manager)
+- `libvirt-python` (e.g. `dnf install libvirt-python` in Fedora)

 ## Usage